Get in the Game @ Cary Library

 What can I read?

-Keep track of the time you spend reading on your paper reading log.
-Each time you complete 10 hours of reading (that’s 600 minutes!), you may choose a small prize (a toy or paperback book) from the prize cart in the Children’s Room.
-Also, each time you complete 10 hours of reading the Friends of the Cary Memorial Library will donate 10¢ to LexFarm to build a shed in the education farm.
+Keep track of the time you spend reading on your paper log.
+Each time you complete 10 hours of reading (that’s 600 minutes!), you may choose book from the prize cart in the Children’s Room at Cary Library.

 Genre definitions for the Reading Challenge: